-I recently heard a story on a podcast I was listening to.
-It’s a well-worn business management story—one that I’d heard several times before.
-However, this was a church leadership podcast, so I was hearing it with “new ears,” so to speak.
-The story goes that a new CEO stepped to the lectern to address a room of gathered employees at the 100-year-old company he’d been hired to lead.
-The primary business of this company was the manufacture of drill bits, but for the last decade, they’d been losing market share and hemorrhaging money.
-The CEO’s speech would follow a lengthy and colorful slideshow presentation by the Vice-President of Marketing, which visually displayed the market for drill bits as well as the company’s market share.
+Recently, I heard a story on a podcast.
+It’s a well-worn business management tale—one that I’d heard several times before.
+However, this was a church leadership podcast, so I heard it with “new ears,” so to speak.
+The story goes that a CEO was tasked with speaking to a room of gathered employees at a 100-year-old company he’d recently been hired to lead.
+The company was one of the country’s oldest manufacturers of drill bits, but for the last decade, they’d been losing market share and hemorrhaging money.
+The CEO’s speech followed a lengthy and colorful slideshow by the Vice-President of Marketing, which visually displayed the market for drill bits and graphs of the company’s market share.

 As the newly-hired CEO opened his address, he stepped to the lectern and exclaimed, “There is no market for drill bits.”
 There was a collective gasp from the audience that reverberated through the room.
 He let his sentence linger for a moment before continuing.
 “The market doesn’t want drill bits, it wants holes.
 And as soon as someone figures out a better way to create a hole, we will be out of business.”
 After finishing this sentence, he adjourned the meeting and walked off stage.